-We’ve done so through decades of experience, a global cell collection network and a research collaboration, the CIBMTR® (Center for International Blood and Marrow Transplant Research®).
+We’ve done so through decades of experience, a global cell collection network and the CIBMTR® (Center for International Blood and Marrow Transplant Research®), a research collaboration with the Medical College of Wisconsin.

-But our leaders knew transplant wasn’t always the best therapy for every patient.
-They also knew the experience and relationships we developed over decades could help cell and gene therapy companies bring emerging therapies to patients sooner.
+But our leaders knew transplant isn’t always the best therapy for every patient.
+They also knew the experience, infrastructure and relationships we developed over decades could help cell and gene therapy companies bring emerging therapies to patients sooner.

 From that knowledge, Be The Match BioTherapies emerged.